Frequently Asked Question Topics:

 How do I get transfer credit approval for courses abroad?

-When you are accepted to a SUNY Fredonia or another SUNY school's program, you need
+When you are accepted to a Fredonia or another SUNY school's program, you need to

-to make an appointment with the International Education Center.
+make an appointment with the Office of International Education.
 At that time, they

 will provide you with the appropriate forms and instructions on how to get pre-approval